ilikejames/fakehost/docs/fake-rest/README.md

 The REST router supports middleware to enhance its functionality and handle common use cases.
 Middleware can be added using the `.use()` method of the router.

+Like all routes, its first come first served.
+So its typical to have most middleware initialized first within a router.
+The exception to this would be for a `404 Not found` error handler which should be the last item in the router.

 ### Usage
 To use middleware with your REST router: